sekarinotan/cordova-sqlite-storage/README.md

 ## For future considertion

 - Explicit auto-vacuum option ref: [storesafe/cordova-sqlite-storage#646](https://github.com/storesafe/cordova-sqlite-storage/issues/646)
-- Support for extremely large records in a plugin version such as [storesafe / cordova-sqlite-evcore-extbuild-free](https://github.com/storesafe/cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options)
 - Integrate with some other libraries such as Sequelize, Squel.js, WebSqlSync, Persistence.js, Knex, etc.

 <!-- END For future considertion -->